K. P. A. C. Azeez

 Azeez (27 November 1934 – 16 July 2003) was an Indian actor in Malayalam cinema.
 He acted in more than 100 films.
 He came into the movie industry as a villain, and later, he started doing character roles, such as police officer, jailer, and minister.
 He was a Deputy superintendent (D.Y.S.P) in Kerala Police.
 He was a member of K.P.A.C.
 (Kerala People's Arts Club), which was a prominent leftist drama troupe in Kerala.
 Thus he got famous as "K.P.A.C Azeez".

-Family
+Early life and education

 Azeez was born and raised in the village of Thekkadda near Vembayam in Thiruvananthapuram district in Kerala, India.
 He graduated from University College.

+Personal life

 He was married to the late Sainam Beevi (teacher).
 The couple have three children, Naseema, A. M. Raja and Nazeera.
 His only son Raja Aziz is a Retired Sub Inspector in Kerala Police, and a television, cinema, and drama artist in Malayalam.
 His grand child Azna is professionally a band singer.